 The People: Elmwood has a population of over 600 people which includes not only those in the village but the surrounding farms as well.
 The townspeople are a mixture of people who have lived here forever with family roots that run deep and new people who are looking for the small town atmosphere.
 Young couples, singles, and families help to make up the population.
 The combination of old blood and new blood seem to meld together easily and work together for the good of the community.

-The Schools: Elmwood consolidated with Murdock to form the Elmwood-Murdock school district.
+The Schools: Elmwood consolidated with Murdock in 1990 to form the Elmwood-Murdock school district.
 The two communities are only five miles apart and work together as if they were one.

 Both communities support the school and activities.
 The elementary school is located in Elmwood while the junior high/high school is located in Murdock.
 The elementary school was once voted in the top fifty schools in the nation by Redbook Magazine.
 And it has only gotten better.